-The Board held four regularly scheduled meetings in 2023 to review significant developments, engage in strategic planning and act on matters requiring Board approval.
-Each incumbent director attended 100 percent of the Board meetings and the meetings of committees on which he or she served, during the period that he or she served in 2023.
+2023 Board Meetings 4 The Board held four regularly scheduled meetings in 2023 to review significant developments, 2023 Committee Meetings (Total) 8 engage in strategic planning and act on matters requiring Board approval.
+Each incumbent director attended 100 percent of the Board meetings and the meetings of committees on which he are the period that he are the period in 2003.
+The Board also extend by 2023 Director Attendance 100% he or she served, during the period that he or she served in 2023.
 The Board also acted by unanimous written consent on seven occasions.